 Marijuana use in Wayne County has increased from 7.2% in 2019 to 11% in 2021.
 This is a 52.8% increase, yet remains lower than that of the state, US, and Healthy People 2030 goal.
 If this rate of increase continues in four years' time almost 40% of Wayne County residents will be regular user.
-This an important trend to monitor.
+With the recent passing vote to legalize Marijuana in Ohio this an important trend to monitor.